sagunala/BD2017/README.md

 # Machine Learning Algortithms
-## This Repository my sample codes while doing Machine Learning Implementations or lesrning any snippets of code.
+## This Repository contains my sample codes while doing Machine Learning Implementations or learning any snippets of code.